Matthew of Edessa: Chronicle

 He remains the only primary source of certain information about the political and ecclesiastical events of his time and area.
 The literary and historical knowledge of Matthew was limited, and some of his chronological data is disputed by modern scholars.
 Matthew was also a fervent Armenian patriot, lamenting the martyrdom of his people and exalting their heroic deeds.
 To him, scholars and readers are indebted for the record of two documents of importance — a letter from the Byzantine Emperor John I Tzimisces, to Bagratuni king Ashot III and a discourse delivered in the cathedral of Hagia Sophia, Constantinople, in the presence of the Emperor Constantine X Ducas by Gagik II, the exiled Bagratuni king, concerning the doctrinal divergence between the Greek and Armenian churches.

-According to some scholars, Matthew was intolerant towards both Greeks and Latins, as well as unsympathetic towards Syrians, judging by allusions made by Abul-Faraj at a later date.
+According to some scholars, Matthew was intolerant towards both Greeks and Latins, as well as unsympathetic towards Syrians, judging by allusions made by Gregory Bar Hebraeus (Abu l-Faraj) at a later date.